-b.
-Conflicting Health Conditions Students with medical conditions affected by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact Disability Services if they have a health or safety related (fear) concern about exposure to a Service/Support Animal.
+C. Conflicting Health Conditions

+Students with medical conditions affected by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact the Office of Disability Services if they have a health or safety related (fear) concern about exposure to a Service Animal.
 If possible, the College will address the concern or attempt to make suitable adjustments to assist the individual that has the concern, while protecting the rights of both individuals to a quality learning environment.

-c.
-Guidelines for Maintaining an Approved Service or Support Animal on Campus
+D. Guidelines for Maintaining an Approved Service Animal on Campus